2026 Paint Color Trends (& 2025 Colors That Are Still Kickin’ It)

 Why?

-Warm, soft white paint colors wink discretely at the off-white world.
-With less brightness and clarity, these whites offer a softer, more organic approach to white.
+Warm, soft white paint colors wink discreetly at the off-white world.
+With lower brightness and clarity, these whites offer a softer, more organic look.
 This includes popular shades like…

 - Benjamin Moore White Dove (review HERE) – the OG of my paint-lovin’ world, White Dove is no one-trick pony.
-Many love Benjamin Moore Swiss Coffee.
-Here’s how I feel about that – but hey, you do you, boo!
+While many love Benjamin Moore Swiss Coffee, here’s how I feel about that – but hey, you do you, boo.

-- Sherwin Williams Alabaster (REVIEW) – snugged tightly in the bosom between white and off-white, Alabaster is a gorgeous, slightly cream shade of white without an obscene amount of yellow.
+- Sherwin Williams Alabaster (REVIEW) – snuggled tightly in the bosom between white and off-white, Alabaster is a gorgeous, slightly cream shade of white without an obscene amount of yellow.

 - Sherwin Williams Greek Villa (REVIEW) – not my favorite, but y’all seem to like it.